 A. The States

-1. States should submit and request NRC comments on both proposed and final regulations to the Deputy Division Director, DMSSA.
+1. States should submit and request NRC comments on both proposed and final regulations to the Deputy Division Director, MSTR.
 States are encouraged to submit regulations electronically.
-In accordance with NRC procedures, all incoming regulations will be entered into the NRC’s Agencywide Document Access and Management System (ADAMS).
+In accordance with NRC procedures, all incoming regulations will be entered into the NRC’s Agencywide Document Access and Management System (ADAMS) by the MSTR Administrative Assistants.

-2. Guidance for use by States is provided on the FSME website.
-Sample letters on the form, content, and process to be followed for preparation and submittal of proposed and final regulations to NRC staff for review can be downloaded from the FSME website for use by both the States and reviewers.
+2. Guidance for use by States is provided on the NMSS website.
+Sample letters on the form, content, and process to be followed for preparation and submittal of proposed and final regulations to the NRC staff for review can be downloaded from the NMSS website for use by both the States and reviewers.

 3. The State should submit regulations to the NRC at least 60 days prior to the date by which comments are needed by the State.
-Before a regulation review can commence, all of the required information needs to be supplied to DMSSA.
+Before a regulation review can commence, all of the required information needs to be supplied to MSTR.
 The State, in its transmittal letter, is requested to:

-identify the specific regulation sections that are being changed using line-in/line-out text or equivalent format;
+identify the specific regulation sections that are being changed using a tracked change or equivalent format;

-b. identify which amendment(s) the State is submitting regulations to cover using the name and RATS ID number.
+b. identify which amendment(s) the State is submitting regulations to incorporate using the name and RATS ID number.
+If the State is submitting regulations not identified with a specific RATS ID number or legislation, it should be noted in the transmittal letter.
+The State should include a detailed cross reference of State regulations to the corresponding NRC regulations in all cases.
 Appendix A contains regulation submission guidance for NRC staff reviews.
-(Sample transmittal letters can be found in the Regulation Toolbox on the FSME website);
+(Sample transmittal letters for State use can be found in the Regulation Toolbox on the NMSS website);

-c. indicate whether the proposed/final regulation satisfies the compatibility criteria of FSME Procedure SA-200, Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements; and
+c. indicate whether the proposed/final regulation satisfies the compatibility criteria of NMSS Procedure SA-200, Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements; and

 d. identify any significant difference between the State's regulation and the NRC equivalent regulation and the rationale for the difference.

+f. identify any comments identified from previous NRC reviews that are being addressed, whether proposed/final regulations.
+Highlight the location/changes made by State, in response to previous NRC comments in the cross reference document..

-4. LBR or license conditions that a State proposes to adopt to meet the requirements of an NRC rule should be submitted for review using the same procedures as a State regulation review.
+4. Legally Binding Requirements or license conditions that a State proposes to adopt to meet the requirements of an NRC rule should be submitted for review using the same procedures as a State regulation review.
 In its submittal letter the State should explain how the LBR or license condition meets the requirements of the NRC rule.
 States need only to submit license conditions for review that are intended to substitute for NRC rules.
-States should submit license conditions prior to implementation in the State.
-The use of LBR instead of promulgating a regulation amendment is documented on a State’s State Regulation Status (SRS) sheet.
+States should submit license conditions prior to implementation by the State.
+The use of LBR instead of promulgating a regulation amendment is documented on the State Regulation Status (SRS) Data sheet.
+The most current State SRS Data sheet can be found on the NMSS website.

 5. The sixty-day review period will begin following confirmation by the SRRC that all of the required information has been provided and the State has been notified electronically that the submission has been accepted for review.
 The States should be aware that missing information may lead to delays in the review.
 The States are encouraged to contact the SRRC prior to submitting a package for review to ensure all required items have been addressed.

-B. Regulation Review Assistant

-Tracks the status of regulation review packages from receipt through closure.

-Conducts an administrative completeness review of incoming State transmittal letters and regulation packages within three days of a receipt of a review request.
+B. MSTR Administrative Assistants

-Enters all information supplied by the State into ADAMS.
-If the State has not included the information requested in Section V.A.3, will contact the State Director or designee to request the missing information.
+At the direction of the SRRC, enters all information supplied by the State into ADAMS.
+Prepares the draft review letter for concurrences in accordance to the NRC polices and practices for correspondence.